alexhaefner/SimpleAL/README.md

 Simplifying autolayout

 There are two ways to use this framework.
 The simplest way will create and apply a constraint directly to a view.
-The other way is an extension and simplification that will enable you to create a constraint without applying it directly to a view.
+The other way is an category on NSLayoutConstrain that is a simplification of the standard API.

 **Creating constraints and applying them directly to views**

+Left alight a view that is 200px wide and as tall as it's super view, all using AutoLayout:

     UIView *myView, superView;
-    // left alight a view that is 200px wide and as tall as it's super view.

     [myView.al_left equalToViewProperty:superView.al_left];
+    [myView.al_height lessThanOrEqualToViewProperty:superView.al_height];
     [myView.al_width lessThanOrEqualToValue:200];
-    [myView.al_height lessThanOrEqualToViewProperty:superView.al_height];

-All of the al_<property> methods return an NSLayoutConstraint.
+All of the al_ methods return an NSLayoutConstraint.
 So doing autolayout like it was designed is super simple:

     @property (nonatomic, retain) NSLayoutConstraint *constraintToRemoveLater;
     self.constraintToRemoveLater = [myView.al_width greaterThanOrEqualToValue:200];